permutamario/math-visualizer/readme.md

 3. **Plugin Management**:
    - For plugin selection: AppCore loads the selected plugin
-   - For parameter changes: AppCore validates the parameter and forwards to the plugin
+   - For parameter changes: AppCore forwards to the plugin's onParameterChanged method

 4. **Parameter Processing**:
-   - Plugin's `onParameterChanged()` method is called
-   - Plugin updates its state and passes changes to visualizations
+   - Plugin updates its state and passes only changed parameters to visualizations
    - Visualization's `update()` method handles specific parameter changes

 5. **Rendering**: